 Danielle is a certified Senior Professional in Human Resources and has her Accreditation in Public Relations.
 She earned her B.S. in Public Relations from Syracuse University and her M.B.A. from Oklahoma City University.

-She has designed and implemented many customized training and development programs for executive teams and emerging leaders.
-She has worked individually and corporately with executives and emerging leaders from a broad spectrum of organizations and industries.
+As a trainer, Kati has designed and implemented many customized training and development programs for executive teams and emerging leaders.
+She has worked individually and corporately with executives from a broad spectrum of organizations and industries.
 Kati has extensive experience in both the B2B and B2C markets.
 She has been helping organizations develop their leaders and guiding organizations to leverage their existing people and processes to maximize performance and long-term impact.

-Kati founded Strategic Solutions Consulting from 1998 – 2010.
-She specialized in working with mid-market growth stage companies that were disrupters in their industry.
 Kati was the Managing Partner for two major industry growth initiatives for both the Christian publishing and Christian music industries.
 These industry projects included 22 Christian publishers and 19 Christian record labels.
 She was part of the founding franchise development team for ATS staffing that later sold to Randstad.
-She also partnered with Inc. Magazine Consulting and consulted with several Inc. clients.